 Capacity building must be an ongoing process to ensure the capacity to get involved and stay involved.
-The key to building local capacity is involving local actors in every step of the project cycle from beginning to end.
+SEWA has found that formal classroom training can not succeed unless the trainees have the opportunity to practice what they have learned.
+Moreover, it is sometimes difficult for villagers who have never attended school to sit through lengthy lectures and absorb information in this new setting.
+Therefore, the key to building local capacity in SEWA's work is involving local actors in every step of the project cycle from beginning to end.
 Through this process, local communities not only realize their own capacities, but they also learn to build on their capacities by drawing from outside capacities.
+After building an initial understanding of the systems and process, villagers can then complement their practical training with formal training to gain advance knowledge and opportunities.
+Eventually, local organizations can than learn to even give training.

 Building local capacity is never easy.
-It requires patience and a lot of time.
+In some cases, SEWA has had to spend substantial time just teaching people to get quiet and stay tuned.
+Capacity building at the lowest levels requires patience and a lot of time.
 However, it is absolutely essential to ensuring local involvement and local management.
-Together the three can lead to local ownership and local Sustainability.
+Together the three can lead to local ownership and local sustainability.

-Principle 8: Water, Is Treated As Having An Economic And Social Value
+Principle 8: Water Is Treated As Having An Economic And Social Value